AshwetHarde/AstroKids/README.md

+# AstroKids E-Learning Platform
-# AstroKid provides free, engaging education for kids on space technology, planets, the universe, and astronomy.
+AstroKids provides free, engaging education for kids on space technology, planets, the universe, and astronomy.
 This platform features videos, quizzes, and a 3D Solar System to make learning about the cosmos fun and educational.